traas-stack/auto-unit-test-case-generator/IMPORTANT_README_FOR_DEVELOPERS.txt

 NOTES FOR DEVELOPERS

-These notes are meant for developers working on EvoSuite.
+These notes are meant for developers working on SmartUt.
 There are several rules of thumb regarding how to write "good code", but often rules are either too generic and not tailored for a given particular piece of software (e.g., different kinds of architectures).